What is a Refurbished Mattress & Should You Buy One Used?

 Risks Associated with Buying a Used Mattress

-Buying a good quality refurbished sleep system from a reputable source is an excellent way to save money and boost your sustainability status.
+Buying a good-quality refurbished sleep system from a reputable source can save you money and boost your sustainability status.

 However, buying a used mattress privately can be a more challenging experience for numerous reasons.